oscdev-io/birdplan/docs/protocol-bgp-appendix.md

 ## Filtered Communities

 Internally set, not allowable from any BGP peer type.
+These can only be found in the BGP peer routing table.

 | Community | Description |
 | --- | --- |